 This is the e-portfolio of Nick Biddle.
-A website that promotes online collection of data concerning ICT and how it affects both myself and my students’ learning.
-As a stage 4 - 6 computing studies teacher in rural NSW, Australia, I support online collaboration and the free sharing of learning and resources to all students and teachers via the internet.
+A website that promotes the delivery and facilitation of content between students.
+As a stage 4 - 6 computing studies teacher in Newcastle, Australia, I support online collaboration and the free sharing of learning and resources between all.

 'Purple Zeus' is an homage to two things - my wife's love of the colour purple (our bridesmaids wore cadbury purple), and my own childhood fascination with Greek mythology (documentary video is provided below).
 The logo is an amalgamation of the two characters and is itself an homage to one of my greatest technology inspirations, my father.
 If at any time, you are confused as to the structure of this website, you can connect back to the homepage but clicking on the banner stretching across the top of screen.